 Our little house was beige, beige, and brown and in bad need of updating.
 So I did what I do – I saved my pennies during the semester and did magic to a room during the break!
 Here are some tips on decorating and making big changes with little money.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 Good lighting is very important not just for function but also for ambiance.
-Look for lamps at Goodwill and thrift stores.
+Look for lamps, chandeliers, pendants and more at Goodwill, garage sales, and thrift stores.
 And break out that dollar spray paint.
 Some of the best lamps are found second-hand.
 With some spray paint, they can be transformed in less than an hour.
-The lamp shade is a harder thing to find at thrift stores, so if you need a shade try Target or Amazon.
-They have a good selection at a cheaper price.
-HERE is a cute one I found on Amazon.
+The lamp shade is a harder thing to find at thrift stores, so if you need a shade try Target or Walmart again for a less expensive alternative.

 Don’t forget about family.
 If you are a lover of old things that are repurposed ask your mom, grandma, aunts, etc. Sometimes the best treasures come from them.
 I found these old rooster doorstops at my mom’s house many years ago.
 They were not my style but with a little spray paint, they fit right in and became my style.

 Decorating on a budget can be fun.
 And honestly, the best designs are a collaboration of old, new, low and high-end accessories.
-If you know someone who is working on decorating and have little to no budget consider giving them a gift card for a gift.
-It sure did make me happy when my family gave me money to help my small decorating project along.
+I hope these tips and tricks help you get started on decorating on a budget.
+Do you have any decorating tips to share with little to no money?

 If you enjoyed these ideas, please sign up for emails, so you don’t miss out on more fun decorating tips and ideas HERE.